-- PHE - School nurse - The school must inform Department of Education - Exclude cases for 48 hours after symptoms have ceased. - Ensure staff and students are aware of the importance of hand washing after using the toilet and before eating. - Check toilets for the availability of toilet paper, warm water, liquid soap and paper towels.
+- PHE - School nurse - The school must inform Department of Education - Exclude cases for 48 hours after symptoms have ceased. - Remind everyone (staff and students) of the importance of hand washing after using the toilet and before eating.

+• Check toilets for the availability of toilet paper, warm water, liquid soap and paper towels.

-Bars of soap and cloth towels must not be used at any time.
+Bars of soap and cloth towels must not be used at any time

-- Ensure caretaker is aware of possible outbreak and increase frequency of cleaning in toilet areas with detergent and then a bleach solution - Ensure thorough cleaning of sanitary facilities including toilet seats/ underneath the seats, handles and lavatory door handles with detergent and water and then wiped with dilute hypochlorite (bleach) solution (follow the manufacturer's instructions) - Supervise hand washing in affected classes under 6 years. - Discontinue cookery lessons and communal play with sand, dough and water. - Toys should be washed weekly and when visibly dirty.

-During an outbreak, hard toys should be washed at least daily, dried and then disinfected with a hypochlorite solution such as Milton.

-Consider removing soft toys that cannot be cleaned /washed during outbreak.

-- Commence an outbreak form logging any symptomatic staff / students on the form provided (appendix 3) - Log areas of the school where there has been evidence of staff/student being symptmatic
+- Ensure caretaker is aware of possible outbreak and Increase frequency of cleaning in toilet areas with detergent and then a bleach solution - Ensure thorough cleaning of sanitary facilities including toilet seats/ underneath the seats, handles and lavatory door handles with detergent and water and then wiped with dilute hypochlorite (bleach) solution (follow the manufacturer's instructions) - Supervise hand washing in affected classes under 6 years. - Discontinue cookery lessons and communal play with sand, dough and water. - Toys should be washed weekly and when visibly dirty.
+During an outbreak, hard toys should be washed at least daily, dried and then disinfected with a hypochlorite solution such as Milton. - Consider removing soft toys that cannot be cleaned /washed during outbreak. - Commence an outbreak form logging any symptomatic staff / students on the form provided (appendix 3) - Assess which areas of the school are symptomatic